vinniemoura/vcmGPT/README.md

-# vcmGPT
+Simple ChatGPT Like Program & Interface
-Simple ChatGPT Like Program &amp; Interface to simple ask question about things to learn about
+This is a simple chatbot interface that uses the OpenAI API to generate responses to user input.
+The program allows users to ask questions about things they want to learn about and generates responses based on the model's training data.